-- Direct Pay Request (DPR), if the vendor does not accept a P-Card or purchase order.
+- Electronic Check Request (eCR), if the vendor does not accept a P-Card or purchase order.

 If reimbursing an individual for out of pocket expenses, whether a current UNC Charlotte employee or non-employee, the method of payment depends on their travel status:

-- Submit a Request for Travel Reimbursement & Expense Report (TRER) from the Travel Forms Package, if in travel status.
+- Submit a Travel Reimbursement & Expense Report (TRER) from the Travel Forms Package, if in travel status.

 - Original receipts are not required when claiming the subsistence rate; however, supporting documentation (e.g., event agenda) must still be included to substantiate the meal was not provided at the event.

 - Subsistence meals incurred while traveling on University business may not be paid using a P-Card.